RuchaWete/Transfer-learning/README.md

 utility modules(os,io,pathlib) of python are imported to change the path and directories of files.

-the tensorflow model garden cloned from git and  the object detection API which provides the required framework is installed/ the following utility functions are imported :/ numpy  library for creating and handling multi-dimensional arrays of image data/ modules from IPython.display to display images in Jupyter notebook./
+the tensorflow model garden cloned from git and  the object detection API which provides the required framework is installed<br>
+the following utility functions are imported :/ numpy  library for creating and handling multi-dimensional arrays of image data/ modules from IPython.display to display images in Jupyter notebook./